Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## What value Dasharo provide in comparison to coreboot?

-- Dasharo is open-source firmware distribution based on coreboot and other open-source firmware frameworks, you can think about Dasharo and coreboot relation in the same way as you think about Debian/Ubuntu/RedHat and Linux.
+* Dasharo is open-source firmware distribution based on coreboot and other open-source firmware frameworks, you can think about Dasharo and coreboot relation in the same way as you think about Debian/Ubuntu/RedHat and Linux.
-- We provide long term maintenance - coreboot community for various reasons, do not merge some patches, because understaffing, lack of reviewer some changes have long way to upstream, we maintain those patches and make them work before those will go upstream, if ever, we are committed to maintain platforms which are moved to branch in coreboot.
+* We provide long term maintenance - coreboot community for various reasons, do not merge some patches, because understaffing, lack of reviewer some changes have long way to upstream, we maintain those patches and make them work before those will go upstream, if ever, we are committed to maintain platforms which are moved to branch in coreboot.
-- We provide transparent validation results - coreboot in itself provide no guarantees around release quality and do not provide binary distribution (for reference please check [coreboot project scope][coreboot-scope], we provide those in scope of validation we perform.
+* We provide transparent validation results - coreboot in itself provide no guarantees around release quality and do not provide binary distribution (for reference please check [coreboot project scope][coreboot-scope], we provide those in scope of validation we perform.
-- We provide seamless deployment - our documentation provide information about initial deployment, updates and recovery procedures.
+* We provide seamless deployment - our documentation provide information about initial deployment, updates and recovery procedures.
 We working on commercial product called [Dasharo Tools Suite OS][dtsos], which will largely improve firmware deployment, hardware compatibility reporting and  binary blobs transmission wherever it is necessary, as well as recovery.
-- Firmware update - we are registered [consultants for fwupd/LVFS][lvfs] and enable customers and community platforms, so they can get seamless firmware update in Linux.
+* Firmware update - we are registered [consultants for fwupd/LVFS][lvfs] and enable customers and community platforms, so they can get seamless firmware update in Linux.
-- Support  - Dasharo team is paid to provide support in community through [Dasharo Matrix Space][dasharo-matrix], of course we want to introduce some commercial products related to support to make business feasible, but some level of support always would be available to community.
+* Support  - Dasharo team is paid to provide support in community through [Dasharo Matrix Space][dasharo-matrix], of course we want to introduce some commercial products related to support to make business feasible, but some level of support always would be available to community.
-- We provide ready to use binaries with GPG based signing scheme that improve verification where firmware coming from.
+* We provide ready to use binaries with GPG based signing scheme that improve verification where firmware coming from.

 <!--

 ## Why Dasharo Team is against moving code to branches in coreboot?

+## What is the difference between open-source firmware development in free time
+and open-source firmware development as a business?

+## What is Dasharo Certification Program?
 -->

 ## Why there is no AMD mainboard supported in Dasharo ?